 3. Collective Efficacy: How Educators’ Beliefs Impact Student Learning – Jenni Donohoo

-This book helps teachers understand and create an environment of CE by providing:
+This book helps teachers understand and create an environment of collective efficacy by providing:

-- Conditions and leadership practices for CE to flourish
+- Conditions and leadership practices for collective efficacy to flourish

 - Professional learning structures/protocols